zhangyida12138/CS551Q_team_assessment/README.md

 # CS551Q_team_assessment
 This is the team assessment for the course CSS551Q at the University of Aberdeen.
 Our goal is to build a website for the Global Rural Population Survey System using the Django framework with Python.

-We deployed the site to  <https://vidago666.pythonanywhere.com>
+We deployed the application on PythonAnyWhere with mysql, this is the site:  <https://vidago666.pythonanywhere.com>

 ## Installation
 1) Clone the repository to your local machine.